What is alopecia from drugs?

 How is the diagnosis made?

-The only way to confirm suspected drug-induced hair loss is to cease the possible drug for at least 3 months and observe regrowth.
+The only way to confirm suspected drug-induced hair loss is to cease the possible drug for at least three months and observe regrowth.
 However, the diagnostic steps below may be necessary.

 The hair pull test involves gentle pulling of a cluster of hairs from the base to the tip.
 Normally only 1-2 hairs come out.
 In hair shedding conditions, 10-15 hairs may pull out.
 The pulled hairs can be examined under the microscope for anagen or telogen bulbs, fractures and tapering.